A Day at the Beach: Background and production

 Roman brought me this film as an exercise to get my directing career going.
 It was very challenging because there was little story, but I looked at it positively as an exercise in style.
 When it was finished, he seemed happy, proud – although he did apologize for the screenplay.
 But I could hardly complain.
 He taught me about directing and gave me my first opportunity.
 He's not at ease with that period, and perhaps that's why he didn't really pursue the film's release.

 American film scholar Ed Sikov says that Hessera cast Mark Burns, who was unknown at the time, and had no experience, in order to make the film "even more raw than its subject matter destined it to be."
 Polanski later admitted the film is "not good", saying the problem was not only the director and a lack of funds, but the main issue was really the actor, referring to Burns.
 Polanski said "you can't watch a man playing a drunk for one and a half hours, unless he's a really great actor and has some charisma; that guy had none."
-Polanski's involvement with the film abruptly ended in August 1969, when his wife Sharon Tate was murdered, and him and Gutowski immediately flew back to California.
+Polanski's involvement with the film abruptly ended in August 1969, when his wife Sharon Tate was murdered, and he and Gutowski immediately flew back to California.
 Sellers also flew to California to be with Polanski, and attended Tate's funeral on 13 August 1969.